News | BRG press release

 Team brings significant financial services expertise, including Bank Secrecy Act, anti-money laundering, sanctions, fraud and anti-bribery and -corruption, along with deep experience working with Treasury Department, FinCEN and OFAC

-BRG announced today that Dustin Palmer and Christopher Sidler have joined the firm as managing directors in its Financial Institutions Advisory practice.
+BRG announced today that Dustin Palmer and Christopher Sidler have joined the firm as managing directors in its Financial Institution Advisory practice.
 As part of BRG’s growing team, Palmer and Sidler will help financial institutions transform their regulatory compliance programs.

 Palmer and Sidler are experts in regulatory compliance, with a focus on AML, know your customer (KYC), sanctions, fraud, anti-bribery and -corruption and related areas.
 They assist clients in regulatory and enforcement matters, with an emphasis on remediation, data science and machine learning, suspicious activity monitoring, risk assessment, and transaction monitoring and sanctions reviews and lookbacks.
 Their work will help transform compliance processes to drive efficiency and effectiveness.